-The Housing Justice Faith & Community Network is made up of a wide range of faith and community-based projects, working to alleviate rough sleeping and homelessness in their local communities.
-Housing Justice’s Faith & Community Development Team provide guidance and resources to this vital part of the homelessness sector, because we believe that from small projects, big change happens.
+The Housing Justice Faith & Community Network is made up of a wide range of faith and community-based projects such as accommodation providers, day services and outreach projects, working to alleviate rough sleeping and homelessness in their local communities.

-How does Housing Justice support Projects within the network
+How does Housing Justice support Projects within the network?

 – Securing Funding: Assisting projects in accessing essential funding opportunities to sustain and expand their work.